genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 ![Smooth histograms for each sample.](images/R/eda_for_highthroughput-tmp-shist-1.png)

-### MA Plot
+#### MA Plot

 Scatterplots and correlation are not the best tools to detect replication problems.
 Note, for example, that 1,2,3,4 and 100,200,300,400 are two lists with very different values yet have perfect correlation.
 A better measure of replication can be obtained from examining the differences between the values that should be the same.
-Therefore, a better plot is a rotation of the scatter plot containing the differences on the y-axis and the averages on the x-axis.
+Therefore, a better plot is a rotation of the scatterplot containing the differences on the y-axis and the averages on the x-axis.
 This plot was originally named a Bland-Altman plot, but in the genomics world it is commonly referred to as an MA-plot.
 The name MA comes from plots of red log intensity minus (M) green intensities versus average (A) log intensities used with microarrays (MA) data.

 ```r